 My mother also modeled kindness.
 She, too, lived through the Great Depression and learned to live on limited means.
 One of the most beautiful acts of kindness I ever received from Mom involved a Christmas gift.
 Each Christmas season our family received a special holiday edition of the Sear’s catalogue.
 Pictures of beautiful dolls and other wonderful toys covered the pages of this magnificent edition.
 It was the early 50s, and I saw a play kitchen I desperately wanted.
 Not realizing my parents couldn’t afford to purchase this for me, I listed it as the number one item on my Christmas list.

 Mom must have found the idea for my dream kitchen in one of her ladies’ magazines.
 Dad found some discarded wooden crates, which Mom fastened together to form a small stove with an oven, a refrigerator, and a cupboard.
 She covered each with shiny white oil cloth.
-Metal tin can lids were fastened on top of the stove as burners, and red wooden knobs adorned each piece.
+They fastened metal tin can lids were on top of the stove as burners, and red wooden knobs adorned each piece.
 That Christmas morning was my most memorable one!

 Years later as a young mother, I began to understand the “cost” of my mother’s kindness.
 Exhausted after long days of caring for her family, with few of the conveniences we enjoy today, she gave up some much needed sleep for weeks to show her love in such a generous way.
 I am so thankful for a thoughtful mother who taught me that sometimes kindness involves sacrificing my needs for others.